The Vue architecture that worked for me. (in small and large apps)

 3.- Modular Code (divide and conquer, for real though).

 The modules are pieces of reusable code that can be implemented wherever and whenever we want.
-Making a module in JS it’s easy, and it must follow a lot of the components rules due to we are gonna re-use them.
+Making a module in JS is easy, and it must follow a lot of the components rules because we are going to re-use them.

 3.1.- When to create a module